Baggage No. 152

 The car saw service on the ACL’s South Wind until the Seaboard Coast Line (SCL) merger of 1967.
 The car became SCL No. 5002.
 In 1971, the car was conveyed to Amtrak, along with all of the SCL’s passenger operations, and it became Amtrak No. 1071.
 It was rebuilt in the early 1980s with head-end power (HEP) instead of its original steam heat, and was renumbered to Amtrak No. 1132.
 The car saw service all over the Amtrak system throughout the continental United States.
 It was taken out of service and stored at Amtrak’s Beech Grove, Indiana shop facility in February of 2012.

 In April of 2019, Operation Toy Train acquired this car from Amtrak to provide a space for volunteer crews to sort and stow toys while the train is en-route between its collection stops.
 CSX Transportation and the New York, Susquehanna & Western Railway will be donating the movement of the car from Indiana to New Jersey.
-Storage for the car throughout the year will be donated by the Dover & Rockaway River Railroad (DRRV) and the Holland Manufacturing Company of Succasunna, New Jersey.
+Storage for the car throughout the year will be donated by the Dover & Rockaway River Railroad (DRRV).

 Operation Toy Train is currently fundraising to restore the car back to its original Atlantic Coast Line colors to recognize its unique history.
 Once restored, the car will be used on Operation Toy Train’s annual Toys for Tots collection trains for additional volunteer capacity.
 Operation Toy Train is currently soliciting donations for this cause - to donate, please click the link below.